Why Talent Isn’t Everything When It Comes To Building A New Skill

 We all know that it takes practice and commitment over time to develop a skill.
 So how can you make sense of people who have natural talent in something you’ve worked hard to learn?
 Here’s what we know about hard work, talent, and how they’re related, according to research.

 However, others argue that this study actually proves that there must be another element at play: genetic factors, for example.
 One paper points out that the children in the perfect-pitch study took anywhere from two to eight years to develop the skill.
 In other words, some people take a lot more time and training than others to achieve the same skill level in something.
-This is the basis of the argument for the “multifactorial” view of expertise, which says that training is a required part of becoming an expert at something, but that genetic factors may play an important role at every stage of the process.
+This is the basis of the argument for the “multifactorial” view of expertise, which says that training is a required part of becoming an expert at something, but that genetic factors (being naturally gifted, in other words) may play an important role at every stage of the process.

 - Post-error accuracy.
 Learners who have a growth mindset are better at both catching errors in their performance and receiving constructive feedback.
 They were also shown to perform with higher accuracy after making mistakes.